ZeroIntensity/pyawaitable/docs/awaiting.md

     await arg
 ```

-However, a counter-intuitive property of this is that in C, `arg` is _not_ awaited directly after the `pyawaitable_await` call.
+However, a counter-intuitive property of this is that in C, `arg` is _not_ awaited directly after the `PyAwaitable_AddAwait` call.

 In fact, we don't actually `await` anything in our function body.
 Instead, we mark it for awaiting to PyAwaitable, and then that object we returned will deal with it when it is awaited by the user.

-For example, if you wanted to `await` three coroutines: `foo`, `bar`, and `baz`, you would call `pyawaitable_await` on each of them, but they wouldn't actually get executed until _after_ the C function has returned.
+For example, if you wanted to `await` three coroutines: `foo`, `bar`, and `baz`, you would call `PyAwaitable_AddAwait` on each of them, but they wouldn't actually get executed until _after_ the C function has returned.

 ## Next Steps